| Getting

 DVD now!

-you're ready to get started!
+ready to get started!

 With